assafelovic/gpt-researcher/multi_agents/README.md

 Please note: This example uses the OpenAI API only for optimized performance.

 ## The Multi Agent Team
-The research team is made up of 7 AI agents:
+The research team is made up of 8 agents:
 - **Human** - The human in the loop that oversees the process and provides feedback to the agents.
 - **Chief Editor** - Oversees the research process and manages the team.
 This is the "master" agent that coordinates the other agents using Langgraph.
 - **Researcher** (gpt-researcher) - A specialized autonomous agent that conducts in depth research on a given topic.